reddvid/my-hugo-site/content/about/index.md

 Hi!
 I am David.
 I am an electronics engineer and a self-taught desktop & mobile app developer.

-I currently work as an IT admin at RPN in QCPH.

 ## Background

 I started coding in college for our project study, RFID Gate System.
 We used Forms and VB.
 Net for the software and C++ for the Arduino controller.
 I then got into Windows Phone App development and learned C#, XAML, and Git.
 The first apps I developed were mostly for personal-use until I registered and submitted one to the Windows Phone Store.